Overview of Illinois Colleges & Schools

 Private Universities & Colleges

-In Illinois there are sixty-five accredited private four-year colleges.
+In Illinois there are fifty-eight accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Illinois.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Illinois" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Illinois.

 Liberal Arts Colleges